 3. Not Being Wise with the Small Projects or Temporary Needs

-Many people plan to print accessories for their home.
+Many people plan to print accessories for their homes.

 But such people, after a particular time, eventually get tired of 3D Printing.

-So, 3D printer isn’t a good purchase for the people who want to print few models.
+So, a 3D printer isn’t a good purchase for people who want to print a few models.

 4. Lack of Passion, Dedication, and Persistency

-Learning 3D Printing can take a very long time for few people.
+Learning 3D Printing can take a very long time for a few people.

-From designing 3D model to printing real objects, every process is lengthy.
+From designing 3D models to printing real objects, every process is lengthy.

 With time, you might get frustrated and run away.

 But, you must keep the faith as you go along.